jacksen30/color-picker-tool/README.md

 3. Improved layout and styling
 4. Additional functionality of allowing the altered hex code to be copied on a click or tap event
 5. Notification that appears for 2.5 seconds to alert user of a successful copy to clipboard event
-6. Custom cursor hover icon on desktop for hover of anchor tag / link to my personal portfolio website
+6. Custom cursor hover icon on desktop for hover of altered color preview & anchor tag / link to my personal portfolio website.